62nd (Wiltshire) Regiment of Foot: Napoleonic Wars

 The 2nd battalion, along with the 2nd battalion of the 47th Regiment of Foot and the 2nd battalion of the 84th Regiment of Foot, was attached to Major-General Lord Aylmer's independent brigade during Wellington's offensive across the Pyrenees beginning in 1813.
 The 2nd battalion then moved on in preparation for the Battle of Bayonne when the war ended.
 The 2nd battalion was then sent to Ireland after a brief period of occupation duties in France.

 In 1814, after spending time in Spain, 1st battalion was assigned again to an expedition to Italy.
 The battalion landed at Livorno before marching on Genoa.
 Like many other units of the British Army, upon Napoleon's abdication, the 1st battalion was ordered to British North America to fight against the United States in the American War of 1812.
 A detachment of 12 men were deployed to the Gulf Coast.
 Five companies of the 1st Battalion were stationed from July, 1815, to 1819 at St. George's, Bermuda, British North America (the Bermuda Garrison being part of the Nova Scotia Command until Bermuda was left out of the 1867 Confederation of Canada), an Imperial fortress colony brought to prominence by the American War of 1812.
 The Commanding Officer, Lieutenant-Colonel David Ximenes, married Eliza Mary Evans, the daughter of Royal Navy Captain Fitzherbert Evans of the Bermuda Naval Yard (which alternated seasonally with the Halifax Naval Yard as main base for the North America Station), at St. George's on the 5 August 1816.
 Neither of the battalions of the regiment were present at the Battle of Waterloo.
 The 1st battalion was sent to the West Indies, while the 2nd battalion was sent to France for occupation duties after the conclusion of the Hundred Days.
 In 1816 the 2nd battalion was disbanded and its officers put on half-pay.

 Following the Napoleonic Wars, the regiment returned to Halifax, Nova Scotia.
 It remained there until 1823 when it was rotated to Ireland.
 The regiment remained in Ireland until 1830.

-The Victorian era
+Victorian era

-Depiction of the 62nd Regiment at the Battle of Ferozeshah in December 1845 by Henry Martens.
-The picture shows the 62nd, based on the buff colour of the flag and of the facings of the British regulars shown, in action, most likely on the second day.
-The figures in the foreground are most likely members of the regiment's light company.

 In 1830, the regiment was deployed to India.
 Arriving in September 1830, the regiment was initially garrisoned at Bangalore.
 After two relatively quiet years in India, the regiment participated in putting down the abortive Bangalore Mutiny.
 The next twelve years passed relatively quietly for the regiment.
 At the end of 1844, the regiment was ordered to Ferozepore.
 There they joined the British East India Company forces gathering there.